-If God tortured the wicked in fire for the endless ages, He would be more cruel than men have ever been in the worst of war atrocities.
-The truth is that an eternal fire of torment would be torment for God also, who loves even the vilest sinner unto death (John 3:16).
-For more on this, check the following link https://bibleask.org/is-hell-forever/.
+If God tortured the wicked in fire for the endless ages, He would be more ruthless than men have ever been throughout the ages.
+The truth is that an eternal fire of torment would be torture for the Creator also, who loves even the worest sinner unto death (John 3:16).
+For more on this, check the following link:

 In His service,